 - Metabox — add a metadata box to the post edit screen

 - Minify — minify HTML to remove whitespace

 - Settings — add a settings/options page for the plugin to the WordPress admin

 - ShortCodes — easily add new shortcodes to WordPress using simple HTML+PHP templates

 - ShortLinks — handle shortlinks without the need of query strings

 - Sitemap — generate a simple sitemap.xml file whenever a post is modified

 - Subscriptions — allow people to subscribe to email updates

-It’s no secret that having too many plugins can slow WordPress to a crawl, so by putting everything into a single modular plugin, it was not only much more efficient and quicker to load, it was also a lot easier for me to maintain.
-It’s like having many plugins in one but without having to repeat yourself with any duplicate code.
-And adding more functionality is as easy as dropping a PHP class into the classes/modules folder and it’ll autoload whenever you need it.
+It’s no secret that having too many plugins can slow WordPress to a crawl, so by putting everything into a single modular plugin, it was not only much more efficient and quicker to load, it was also a lot easier to maintain.
+It’s like having many plugins in one but without having to repeat yourself with duplicate code, and adding more functionality is as easy as dropping a PHP class into the classes/modules folder and it’ll autoload as needed.

 I hope this helps!
 I’m now in the process of creating my own server-less static generator on AWS so I likely won’t be blogging much about WordPress anymore…